TRANSLATE function

 Using TRANSLATE

-You can also use TRANSLATE
+You can also use TRANSLATE to remove

-unwanted characters from a string by providing a to_char
+unwanted characters from a string by providing a to_char string that

-is empty or shorter than from_char
+is empty or shorter than from_char.

 Example: